galaxyproject/galaxy-charts/docs/content/xml-framework.md

 /* Place your code here... */
 ```

+Once development is complete, you now can follow the steps in the [Deploy to Galaxy](deploy-plugin) section to publish your visualization.

 ::: tip Note
 Unlike the Galaxy Charts Vue package, the input form will not be automatically rendered.
 However, if your visualization does not require user-configurable settings, this approach might be a better fit.
 It introduces less overhead and offers greater flexibility, allowing you to work with a variety of JavaScript frameworks or libraries.